gaco/dbt_playground/docs/Tutorial.md

 ### 3. Test DBT initial configuration

+#### 3.1.
+How to Test Connections

-1. Run `dbt debug` to check if dbt is able to connect to the database:
+- Run `dbt debug` to check if dbt is able to connect to the database:

 ```yaml
 gabriel@Gabriels-Air dbt_playground % dbt debug